Sir James Clark, 1st Baronet: Physician to Queen Victoria

 His popularity was undermined by scandal when, in January 1839, he was asked to diagnose an abdominal swelling of the unmarried Lady Flora Hastings.
-Clark said that he could not diagnose her condition without an examination, which Flora initially refused; however, Clark assumed that the swelling was a pregnancy.
-Flora's enemies, Baroness Louise Lehzen and the Marchioness of Tavistock then spread the rumour that she was pregnant, and the Queen wrote in her journal that she suspected that John Conroy, a man she loathed intensely, was the father.
-It was assumed by the public at the time that Clark had "given support to a slander against [Flora]'s character by sharing suspicions which his medical knowledge should have dissipated."
-When Flora finally consented to an examination, it was discovered that she was not pregnant but had an advanced, cancerous liver tumour, from which she died a few months later.
-Conroy and her brother, Lord Hastings, stirred up a press campaign against both the Queen and Clark which attacked them for insulting and disgracing Flora with false rumours, and for plotting against her and her family.
-The effect upon his practice was immediate; it was years before it passed off, and was never wholly obliterated; but within his lifetime it became generally understood that he had been wrongly blamed.
+Clark said that he could not diagnose her condition without an examination, which Lady Flora initially refused; however, Clark assumed that the swelling was a pregnancy.
+Lady Flora's enemies, Baroness Louise Lehzen and the Marchioness of Tavistock then spread the rumour that she was pregnant, and the Queen wrote in her journal that she suspected that John Conroy, a man she loathed intensely, was the father.
+It was assumed by the public at the time that Clark had "given support to a slander against [Lady Flora]'s character by sharing suspicions which his medical knowledge should have dissipated."
+When Lady Flora finally consented to an examination, it was discovered that she was not pregnant but had an advanced, cancerous liver tumour, from which she died a few months later.
+Conroy and her brother, Lord Hastings, stirred up a press campaign against both the Queen and Clark which attacked them for insulting and disgracing Lady Flora with false rumours, and for plotting against her and her family.
+The effect upon his practice was immediate; it was years before it passed off, and was never wholly obliterated.

 In 1840 Clark was also appointed physician to Prince Albert, and he became a trusted advisor to the royal family on all medical matters.
 Reportedly, "he gradually became most unwittingly a power in the State.
 Always about the Court, high in the favour of the sovereign, and known to be greatly esteemed by the prince consort, he became the person to whom statesmen constantly referred for advice connected with medical matters and polity.
 He was always ready with advice, with suggestion, and wise, ? [sic]considered counsel."
 He served on several Royal Commissions, and on the Senate of the University of London from 1838.
 He was credited with developing the medical section of the university.
 Clark also played an influential role in establishing the Royal College of Chemistry in 1845, and served on the General Medical Council from 1858 to 1860.

 In 1866 he was appointed a Knight Commander of the Order of the Bath (KCB).